 Models can learn the meaning of the logical connective \textit{and} correctly and then generalize it to interpret this word in novel contexts.
 If the alternative logical connective for disjunction is present, like in experiment 1, then the models may struggle more, as they seem to consider the existence of this alternative when trying to determine the intended meaning of \textit{and}.
 This difficulty disappears if the alternative is no longer present.

-\paragraph{MORE - FEWER} Probe results from experiment 1 both showed that models struggled to correctly interpret \textit{more} and \textit{fewer} in the context where there were an equal number of the two referent categories being compared.
-We hypothesized that models may have struggled in this context because there existed alternative questions that asked whether there were an \textit{equal} number of $X$s and $Y$s inthe training data.
+\paragraph{MORE - FEWER} Probe results from experiment 1 showed that models struggled to correctly interpret \textit{more} and \textit{fewer} in the context where there were an equal number of the two referent categories being compared.
+We hypothesized that models may have struggled in this context because there existed alternative questions that asked whether there were an \textit{equal} number of $X$s and $Y$s in the training data.
 To test this hypothesis, we trained models on a subsampled version of CLEVR where we removed all questions that asked about number equality.
 Figure \ref{fig:more-over-exp2} shows the overall performance of these models on both probes when trained with and without this alternative \textit{equal} expression.
-Accuracy on FEWER questions has definitely risen in comparison to experiment 1, though results for MORE look quite similar.
+F1 scores on FEWER questions have definitely risen in comparison to experiment 1, though results for MORE look quite similar.

 However, when we consider model performance on questions as a function of the absolute difference in number between the compared referent categories in Figure \ref{fig:more-bynum-exp2}, models still struggle in contexts where $|X| = |Y|$.
 They do better overall in all other contexts.